nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 ### 22.2 Configuring password policies

-Configuring a password policy in your Security Server Admin UI authentication will provide an additional layer of defence against password spraying attacks.
+Configuring a password policy in your Security Server Admin UI authentication will provide an additional layer of defence against password guessing attacks, such as password spraying.

 User account passwords cannot be changed directly from the Security Server Admin UI, therefore the password policy must be configured on operating system user account level.
 The method of adding a new password policy varies significantly depending on your operating system, existing PAM configuration and authentication protocol.